Saint Joseph High School (Natrona Heights, Pennsylvania): Traditions

 On the first day of each new school year, SJHS holds a Moving in Ceremony, in which new students are welcomed into the school community.
 A few days later, the students travel to Harrison Hills Park for an all school picnic.
 This picnic formerly contained a freshman vs. senior football game until it was cancelled in 2015 and replaced that same year with a class-against-class whiffle ball tournament.

-On the Wednesday before Thanksgiving, the students enjoy an 11:30 dismissal as the previous year's senior class returns to the school to collect with yearbooks and reconnect with underclassman friends still at St. Joe's.
+On the Wednesday before Thanksgiving, the students enjoy an 11:30 dismissal as the previous year's senior class returns to the school to collect yearbooks and reconnect with underclassman friends still at St. Joe's.
 Following the shortened school day, the underclassman face off against the seniors in the annual Turkey Bowl football game, a tradition that has lasted over 30 years.

 On the last night before the students leave for Christmas vacation, the school semi-formal dance is held.
-As St. Joseph lacks a football team and thus has no homecoming dance, this dance holds much prestige among the students.
+As Saint Joseph lacks a football team and thus has no homecoming dance, this dance holds much prestige among the students.

 In May, the freshman and sophomores each hold separate parties for the senior class, known as F&S and S&S respectively, as their "going away" celebrations.
 The junior class funds and organizes the junior-senior prom.

 The last day of school is an 11:30 dismissal, and is also Moving Up Day.
 As the senior class has already graduated, the juniors are called upon to become the new leaders of the school, while each class is recognized to have "moved up" into the next grade.